 Fifteen-year-old Prabodha Kalotuwawa is a girl born and bred in the rural village of Mahawilachchiya in Anuradhapura, which was the most ancient capital of Sri Lanka.
-Being born as the youngest daughter of farmer-parents who were not academically sound did not dampen Prabodha’s spirits to pursue education at an innovative supplementary educational institute, Horizon Academy in Mahawilachchiya which provided education free of charge to the children as her public school did not provide what she craved for, the English language, ICT and her pet area, the aesthetic education.
+Being born as the youngest daughter of farmer-parents who were not academically sound did not dampen Prabodha’s spirits to pursue education at an innovative supplementary educational institute, Horizon Academy in Mahawilachchiya which provided education free of charge to the children as her public school did not provide what she craved for, the English language, ICT and her pet area, singing and dancing.

-So, she joined the Horizon Academy, the educational arm of the Horizon Lanka Foundation (www.horizonlanka.org) at a tender age of 11 to cut her teeth in dancing, singing and music.
+So, she joined the Horizon Academy, the educational arm of the Horizon Lanka Foundation at a tender age of 11 to cut her teeth in dancing, singing and music even though Horizon Academy is not a dedicated academy for such areas, but they are done to break monotony of the students.

 Prabodha showed her prowess as an artist by choreographing dancing to a range of music genre, nobody knows how she gets the perfect steps as she never had the opportunity to learn those genres herself from the professional teachers.
 But her talents are innate and she is a natural in any type of dancing, be it folk, classic, oriental, opera or sub continental.
 She has this ability of creating the steps according to the tune and the meaning of any type of songs from the local languages to subcontinental languages to western languages.